3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ---

-Recently we started to prepare to [ECC2017](https://ecc2017.coreboot.org/) conference one of topics that we considered was system for development and validation automation.
+Recently we started to prepare to [ECC2017](https://ecc2017.coreboot.org/) conference.
+One of topics that we considered was a system for development and validation automation.

-As maintainers of PC Engines platforms in coreboot we debug and fix quite a lot of bugs, but to take full responsibility for out code everything should be validated each time we do release.
-Limited resources leads us to automation and as Python enthusiasts we decided to evaluate Robot Framework as first candidate.
+As maintainers of PC Engines platforms in coreboot we debug and fix quite a lot of bugs, but to take full responsibility for our code everything should be validated each time we do release.
+Limited resources lead us to automation and as Python enthusiasts we decided to evaluate Robot Framework as first candidate.

 When preparing to mentioned conference I found that we lack PXE server from